House945/job-ingestion-system/README.md

 The feed is read from `data/jobs.json`, mounted read-only into the backend container.
 The path is configurable via the `JOBS_FEED_PATH` environment variable.

+No Docker?
+See **Local development without Docker** below — it runs the same system with two terminals.

 ![Approved postings, sorted by compensation](docs/01_approved.png)